DimasDarma11/dimas-portofolio/README.md

-# ZAIN AHMAD FAHREZI PORTFOLIO PROJECT
+# DIMAS DARMA PORTFOLIO PROJECT

 This is a React project developed using Vite — a modern build tool known for its high performance, Hot Module Replacement (HMR) support, and fast development time.